Learn More About Indonesia (Bali, Lombok & Bintan)

 I have lived in many tropical areas, so I have been blessed with truly great beaches.
 Nusa Dua and Jimbaran beaches are good, but I would not rate as exceptional on a worldwide scale.
 But the culture, the smiles and the genuine warmth, plus the luxury of the hotels more than compensates.

-Natural disasters.
 Indonesia sits within the so-called Ring of Fire which is an area of Tectonic activity.
 This means that earthquakes and volcanic eruptions do occur.
 Earthquakes of less than a 5 level magnitude happen so frequently they are hardly mentioned by locals and just taken as fact of life.
-Indonesia has 129 active volcanoes, more than any other country in the world.
+Indonesia has 130 active volcanoes, more than any other country in the world.
 This all adds the dramatic scenery and the atmosphere, boring it is not.
-90% of clients never get to experience a severe earthquake, they might see a smoking volcano in the distance, but nothing more.
+90% of clients never get to experience a severe earthquake.
+They might see a smoking volcano in the distance, but nothing more.
 But this is a reality of considering/travelling to the destination.

 Visa on arrival

 All price guides are Per Person Sharing Double Room (Entry level), based on travel between May and/or June when prices are generally at their lowest and include promotional offers.